Latest Release: 2025 Q2

 Expectations Index

-Job seeker optimism about the medium-term labor market held steady.
+Job seeker optimism about the medium-term labor market declined to the lowest level since mid-2023.

 Preparedness Index

-Job seekers’ confidence in navigating the job search process edged lower.
+Job seekers’ confidence in navigating the job search process held steady

 Financial Wellbeing Index